How much does your toddler help around the house?

 For instance, my son still forgets to put his clothes in his hamper and clear the table after dinner.
 Both are things I expect of him.
 And I’ll admit: He still hates putting his toys away, even if he does understand why he should.

-So when nothing else works, I’ll tell him that he can help with food prep if all his toys are put away.
+When nothing else works, I’ll tell him that he can help with food prep if all his toys are put away.
 Or he can help clean a toilet if he picks up the clothes from his bedroom floor.
 (Yes, my kid is excited about cleaning toilets with a Clorox Toilet Wand for some reason.
 Weird, I know.
 Don’t judge.)

 This way, the chores he likes become privileges, and double the chores get done.
 It’s a priceless tactic.
 Don’t ask if it works on teenagers, but it sure does on toddlers.
 Let’s reap the benefits while we can.